dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 The GS MUST respond with OK 200, or one of the following errors:

-    TBD
++ TBD

 from Error Responses {{ErrorResponses}}.

 ## GS Options {#GSoptions}

-\[Editor: this section is a work in progress]

-The Client may be configured manually by reviewing the GS documentation, or some configuration may occur dynamically using a programmatic discovery mechanism.
-In addition to GS documentation, the GS MAY provide a metadata document located at:

-    <as_uri> + "/.well-known/xauth-configuration"

-\[Editor: alternatively, the HTTP OPTIONS method on the GS URI could return all the options.
-This has the advantage that the Client can authenticate the same way it authenticates for all other GS APIs, and the GS can return Client specific results.]

 The Client can get the metadata for the GS by doing an HTTP OPTIONS of the corresponding GS URI.
+This is the only API where the GS MAY respond to an unauthenticated request.

 The GS MUST respond with the the following JSON document:

+\[Editor: this section is a work in progress]

 + **uri** - the GS URI.

 + **client_authentication** - an array of the Client Authentication mechanisms supported by the GS